HomeImage ToolsResize Image Online Free

 Open Image Studio →

-What is resize image?
+What is resize image online free?

 Resizing an image changes its pixel dimensions - making it smaller for web use, email attachments, or social media, or larger for print.
-PixlUtils resizes images entirely in your browser using the Canvas API.
+Vakru resizes images entirely in your browser using the Canvas API.
 Lock the aspect ratio to preserve proportions, or enter custom width and height values freely.
 Supports pixel and percentage-based resizing with a quality slider for the output.
 No upload, no signup, free forever.

 Resize by exact pixels or percentageAspect ratio lock to prevent distortionSupports JPG, PNG, WebP, BMP, GIF inputExport as JPEG, PNG, or WebPBulk resize up to 50 images at onceQuality slider for output control